-What worked in the colonial’s favour was that, by this time, the Khoi were weary of war.
-This attitude was understandable given the fact that numerous of their Captains and Chiefs had fallen during this invasion.
-At the forefront of the efforts to pacify the eastern border regions, was the Governor, General Janssens, who exhorted the Khoi to lay down their arms, return to the farms and work as servants to the Boer farmers.
+What worked in the colonials’ favour was that, by this time, the Khoi were weary of war.
+This attitude was understandable given the fact that numerous of their captains and chiefs had fallen during this invasion.
+At the forefront of the efforts to pacify the eastern border regions, was the Governor, General Jan Willem Janssens, who exhorted the Khoi to lay down their arms, return to the farms and work as servants to the Boer farmers.
 For many Khoi, it was unthinkable that they would meekly return to their employers.
-Instead, like many from Stuurman group, they adamantly refused to return to the farms.
+Instead, like many from the Stuurman group, they adamantly refused to return to the farms.
 In light of this, some elected to remain with the Xhosas whereas others settled at the Bethelsdorp Mission Station, near Algoa Bay.

 Change of leadership

 With the death of his brother, Klaas, Dawid Stuurman assumed the mantle of leadership of the Khoi.
 To claim that the Boers were enamoured with this situation, would be a gross misstatement.
 This was particularly so when the Boer farmers surrounding the Stuurman clan felt threatened.
 As a consequence, they vociferously complained that the Khoi in the vicinity were in cahoots with the Xhosas and provided shelter and sustenance to bandits, runaway servants and boosdoenders or literally, evildoers.
 This situation came to a head when Stuurman refused to hand over two Khoi servants who had deserted Boer farmers and also refused to appear before Landdrost Jacob Glen Cuyler in connection with the issue.